aaronjdevaney/classification-homework/README.md

 3. Which model had the best geometric mean score?
 Again, SMOTE oversampling had the best geometric mean score.

 #### Ensemble Learning

 We were asked to train and compare two different ensemble classifiers to predict loan risk and evaluate each model.

 Using the Lending Club data we did the following:

--Used the Balanced Random Forest Classifier
+1. Used the Balanced Random Forest Classifier

--Used the Easy Ensemble Classifier
+2. Used the Easy Ensemble Classifier

 #### Questions